MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-process-vendor-rebates-incentives-overview.md

 ### Improved collaboration across departments

-Dynamics 365's integrated platform fosters improved collaboration among various departments involved in vendor rebate processes.
+The integrated platform of Dynamics 365 fosters improved collaboration among various departments involved in vendor rebate processes.
 Sales, procurement, finance, and supply chain teams can seamlessly share information and insights, promoting cross-functional synergy.

 KPIs such as the reduction in communication gaps and the percentage increase in interdepartmental collaboration measure the success of this benefit.
-Enhanced collaboration ensures that all stakeholders work cohesively towards common goals, optimizing the overall efficiency of rebate management.
+Enhanced collaboration ensures that all stakeholders work cohesively toward common goals, optimizing the overall efficiency of rebate management.

 ### Accelerated rebate processing